Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Empirical Validation

-\paragraph{Comparison metrics.} For the normal-form game, we compare both computational cost and the expected action error $\varepsilon$ from the ground-truth action of P1: $\varepsilon(x_0):=\mathbb{E}_{i \sim p_0}\left[\sum_{k=1}^{|\mathcal{U}|} \alpha_{ki} \|u_{k} -u^*_i(x_0)\|_2\right]$, where $u^*_i(x_0)$ is the ground truth for type $i$ at $x_0$.
-For the 4-stage game, we compare the expected action errors at each time step: $\bar{\varepsilon}_t:=\mathbb{E}_{x_t \sim \pi} [\varepsilon(x_t)]$, where $\pi$ is the strategy learned by DeepCFR, JPSPG, or CAMS.
+Fig.~\ref{fig:cfr+_compare} summarizes the comparisons with baselines.
+For the normal-form game, we compare both computational cost and the expected action error $\varepsilon$ from the ground-truth action of P1: $\varepsilon(x_0) := \mathbb{E}_{i \sim p_0} \Big[\sum_{k=1}^{|\mathcal{U}|}\alpha_{ki}||u_k - u_i^*(x_0)||_2\Big]$, where $u_i^*(x_0)$ is the ground truth for type $i$ at $x_0$.
+In the 4-stage game, we compare the expected action errors at each time-step: $\bar{\varepsilon}_t:= \mathbb{E}_{x_t \sim \pi}\Big[\varepsilon(x_t)\Big]$, where $\pi$ is the strategy learned by the respective learning method.
 For each strategy, we estimate $\{\bar{\varepsilon}_t\}_{t=1}^4$ by generating 100 trajectories with initial states uniformly sampled from $\mathcal{X}$.
-The wall-time costs for game solving are 17 hours using CAMS (baseline), 24 hours for JPSPG, 29 hours ($U=9$) and 34 hours ($U=16$) using DeepCFR, all on an A100 GPU. \paragraph{Results.} Fig.~\ref{fig:cfr+_compare} summarizes the comparisons.
-For the normal-form game, all baselines (except JPSPG) have complexity and wall-time costs increasing with $U$, while CAMS is invariant to $U$.
-With the similar or less compute, CAMS achieves significantly better strategies than DeepCFR and JPSPG in the 4-stage game.
-Sample trajectories for the 4-stage game are shown in App.~\ref{app:baselines}.
+In terms of computational cost, all baselines (except JPSPG) have complexity and wall-time costs increasing with $U$, while CAMS is invariant to $U$.
+We also compare exploitability of CFR+, MMD, and JPSPG against CAMS for the normal-form Hexner's game in Fig. \ref{fig:exp_comp}.
+For a fair comparison, best responses are computed in the continuous action spaces.